113ll3/Ibmclouddocscli/reference/ibmcloud/cli_block_storage.md

 ```
 {: codeblock}

-This command orders a replica for volume with ID `12345678`, which performs DAILY replication, is located at `dal09`, tier level is 4, and OS type is Linux&trade;.
+This command orders a replica for volume with ID `12345678`, which performs DAILY replication, is located at `dal09`, tier level is 4, and OS type is Linux.

 ## ibmcloud sl block replica-partners
 {: #sl_block_replica_partners}

 List existing replicant volumes for a block volume:
 ```
-ibmcloud sl block replica-partners VOLUME_ID [OPTIONS]
+ibmcloud sl block replica-partners VOLUME_ID
 ```

 **Examples**: